 Next, migrate to the quaint sleepy fishing village of Bowers Beach.
 Here, you can dip your toes into the soothing waters of the Delaware Bay, fill up on fresh Delaware bay oysters at JPs Wharf & Restaurant, catch a sunset cruise, sign up for a fishing charter excursion with Captain Lady Charters or explore artifacts displaying Bowers’ watermen and history of the Delaware Bay at Bowers Beach Maritime Museum.

 Did you know?
 The Delaware Bay is home to the world’s largest area for spawning horseshoe crabs.
 Every May through June, thousands of horseshoe crabs ascend to the Delaware Bay beaches to lay eggs, as they have for 450 million years.
-In addition, thousands of migrating shorebirds – including the threated red knot make way to the sands of the Delaware Bay to feast on the horseshoe crab eggs before debarking on their journey.
+In addition, thousands of migrating shorebirds – including the threaded red knot make way to the sands of the Delaware Bay to feast on the horseshoe crab eggs before debarking on their journey.

 You can see horseshoe crabs most active during full and new moons and high tide.
 If you see a horseshoe crab flipped over on their shells, give them a hand and flip them back over.
 Despite their size and looks, horseshoe crabs are not dangerous.
-They use their tail to help plow through the sand and to help flip themselves back over when they accidently tip over.
+They use their tail to help plow through the sand and to help flip themselves back over when they accidentally tip over.

 You can see horseshoe crabs during their annual spawning at any of the Delaware Bay Beaches – our favorite spots are Pickering Beach, Kitts Hummock Beach and Bowers Beach.